 Brief Psychotic Disorder Diagnosis

 Since brief psychotic disorder has symptoms very similar to other psychotic disorders, it’s important to make sure you aren’t struggling with another condition.
-In order to ensure this, a mental health professional will run brain imaging studies (such as an MRI), a physical exam, and possibly a blood test (to rule out other health conditions).
+To ensure this, a mental health professional will run brain imaging studies (such as an MRI), a physical exam, and possibly a blood test (to rule out other health conditions).

 Delusional Disorder

-- Erotomanic – Believing that someone is in love with you and going as far as to try and contact that person.
-More often than not, this person holds some for of importance (i.e. a celebrity).
+- Erotomanic – Believing that someone is in love with you.
+You may go as far as to try and contact that person.
+More often than not, this person holds some form of importance (i.e. a celebrity).
 Sometimes, this leads to stalking.

 - Grandiose – Holding the belief that your sense of worth, power, knowledge, and/or identity is above others.
-You may think you hold a special talent or that you’ve made a vital discovery others haven’t found.
+You may think you hold a special talent or made a vital discovery others haven’t.

 - Jealous – Believing that your significant other is unfaithful even with evidence that they’re not.

-- Persecutory – Believing that someone is spying on your and going to harm/mistreat you or someone close to you.
+- Persecutory – Believing that someone is spying on you and going to harm/mistreat you or someone close to you.
 This could result in complications with law enforcement.

-- Somatic – Believing you have a physical defect or health condition even when it’s been proven you don’t.
+- Somatic – Believing you have a physical defect or health condition even when proven you don’t.

 - Mixed – Having two or more types of delusions.